What is Lindy?

 - Test the agent against past events, tune the prompt, ship it

-Then the agent runs every time the trigger fires, learns from corrections, and surfaces decisions you should review.
-The "human in the loop" mode lets a marketer approve outputs before they send for a warm-up period, then graduates to fully autonomous once trust is established.
+The agent then runs every time the trigger fires, learns from corrections, and surfaces decisions you should review.
+A human-in-the-loop mode lets a marketer approve outputs before they send during a warm-up period, then graduates the agent to fully autonomous once trust is established.

 Common workflows by role: